Maikel Garcia Player Props: Royals vs. Athletics

 - Garcia got a hit in four of nine games last year (44.4%), with multiple hits twice.

-- Including all nine games he appeared in a season ago, he did not hit a home run.
+- He did not homer last year in the nine games he appeared in.

-- Garcia drove in a run in two games last year out of nine, but did not have multiple RBIs in either of those games.
+- Garcia drove in a run in two games last season out of nine, but did not have multiple RBIs in either of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.